Employer of Record

 The Employer of Record (EOR) is responsible for:

-- Handling the filing of employment-related taxes and necessary paperwork.
+• Handling the filing of employment-related paperwork and statutory obligations.

 Streamline your global expansion with our Global PEO services – a hassle-free solution without entity setup.
 Our Employer of Record (EOR) in the Middle East ensures legal presence, compliance, and IP – Intellectual Property protection, allowing your business to focus on its core.
 Facilitate seamless global mobility and work visas while building a diverse and efficient global workforce.
 Partner with Mercans, your Employer of Record in GCC, for a compliant and efficient employment experience for your global workforce.